FREE SHIPPING ON ORDERS OVER $100

 As we come down to the wire in our comparison of the .380 ACP and 9mm, we clearly see that each caliber holds its unique profile based on size, velocity, recoil, and the potential firearms they operate within.
 So, how do you choose between the two?

 The .380 ACP offers the advantage of generally lighter recoil, making it a comfortable selection for those with a smaller build or who prefer a weapon that’s easier to handle.
 It serves as an optimal concealed carry, providing a practical round for self-defense.
 Its penetration depth, while not as substantial as the 9mm, has seen major improvements, especially when armed with high-quality bullets.
+Shooters can also choose from various bullet weights to match their needs, from a lighter grain bullet for less kick to heavier options.

-Why Choose Berry’s Bullets?
+Why Choose Berry’s for Your Bullets

 Share